polard8/kernel/fasm/readme.txt

  gramado/fasm/build.bat creates a objet called FASM.O.

- It will be linked against the application gramac.bin in /gramado/gramcc/gramac
+ It will be linked against the application fasm.bin in /gramado/fasm/SOURCE/LIBC

- gramac.bin invoke FASM.O and FASM.O invoke the libc functionalities in gramac.

  :)